Program 1 - Living, Working, and Leisure

 Vision

-Citizens should become more involved in municipal affairs and issues that affect their community or are likely to change it.
+Citizens need to become more involved in municipal affairs and issues that are affecting their local community or are likely to change it.

 Mission

-• Implement policies that establish the basic participation infrastructure.
+• Implement policies that establish the basic infrastructure for participation.

-• We are reaching out to our residents; there will be mobile neighborhood and district visits.
+• We’re reaching out to our residents; we’ll be conducting mobile visits to neighborhoods and communities.

-• Focus on more intensive cooperation with business associations.
+• Focus on closer cooperation with business associations.

-Our municipality is an information-driven organization, where available and reliable information ensures better, faster, and/or more comprehensive services.
-A readable budget and annual report, suitable for management by the council but also for accountability to our residents.
+Our municipality is an information-driven organization, where accessible and reliable information ensures better, faster, and/or more comprehensive services.
+A clear and understandable budget and annual report, suitable for use by the council in its oversight role but also for accountability to our residents.

 Municipal services